How to Become a Physical Therapist: A Helpful Guide to a Rewarding Career

 1. Earn Your Undergraduate Degree

-Once you’ve decided that the career path is right for you, one of the first steps to become a physical therapist is to pursue and complete an undergraduate degree from the university of your choosing.
-This can be any program that possesses a strong foundation in biology, physiology, and other related fields.
+Once you’ve decided that the career path is right for you, one of the first steps is to pursue and complete an undergraduate degree.
+This can be any program with a strong foundation in biology, physiology, and other related fields.

 2. Complete Your DPT Program